maoberlehner/markus-oberlehner-net/content/blog/acceptance-testing-with-nightwatch-and-cucumber-browserstack.md

 ## Wrapping it up

-Cross browser testing can be a tedious task.
+Cross-browser testing can be a tedious task.
 By automating this process, you can save a lot of boring, manual work.
 BrowserStack and Nightwatch.js make it pretty easy to run your tests on a wide variety of browsers.
 Happy testing.